Ripple effect mapping makes waves in the world of evaluation

 Liepold also cites a distinct benefit that the process offers to "humble" Midwesterners.
 "They might not want to talk about their own successes, but REM lets them talk about what others have done."

 Extension has been using REM to discover the impacts of community projects or programs.
 REM sessions combine several evaluation techniques to produce "maps" that tell the story of a program.
 Of course, these maps don't depict geography — they depict the effects of an initiative.
 And, as noted, the maps also do more than inform an evaluation report.

 "Ripple effect mapping is a powerful technique to document the impacts of a project or program.
 But REM also engages and re-energizes community members who need a shot in the arm as they get things done.
 Conventional evaluation techniques like surveys and focus groups don't do that," says Scott Chazdon.
-Chazdon is the Evaluation and Research Specialist with the Extension Center for Community Vitality (CV).
+Chazdon is the evaluation and research specialist with the Extension Department of Community Development (CD).
 "It can't replace conventional evaluation techniques, but it's a great addition to the evaluator's toolbox," he notes.

 St. Paul community organizer Melvin Giles has seen the positive energy ripple effect mapping creates in groups.
 He's worked with Chazdon to conduct a ripple effect mapping session with participants in Ramsey County's Master Gardeners program.

 "People keep asking me, 'When's the next mapping?'"
 Giles says.
 "They're excited about it."
 He also says REM sessions have built relationships among people in the Rondo and Frogtown neighborhoods of St. Paul.
 "The sessions help narrow those degrees of separation," he says.
 "And we use the maps to show what we have in common."